 Its no surprise that Paris is a paradise for gourmets.
 The two main temples at which those gourmets worship are Fauchon (Place de la Madeleine, 8th arrondissement) and nearby Hédiard, whose founder in mid-1800s was the first to introduce tropical fruits to France.
 Fauchon sells honey made by bees from the Garnier Opera that have gathered pollen from the flower in the Tuilleries garden.
 Both establishments have a restaurant, and Fauchon also boasts a particularly hedonistic patisserie.

-Bread and Pastry shops
+Bakeries and Pastry shops

 French bread is renowned the world over, the sweet brioche was invented in Paris in 1690 but the baguette is a newer addition to the range, first appearing in the city in the 1960s.
 Poilâne (8 rue de cherche midi 75006 – St-Germain des près) is Paris’ favorite bakery , dating from 1936.
 Its famous round sourdough loaves are baked in woo-fired ovens and the bread is often mentioned by name on restaurant menu.